MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/nuget.md

 ::: moniker range=">= azure-devops-2022"

 > [!NOTE]
-> The [NuGetAuthenticate@1](/azure/devops/pipelines/tasks/reference/nuget-authenticate-v1) task supports service connections with basic authentication but does not support ApiKey authentication.
-If you need to use ApiKey authentication, you must use the [NuGetCommand@2](/azure/devops/pipelines/tasks/reference/nuget-command-v2) task instead.
+> The [NuGetAuthenticate@1](/azure/devops/pipelines/tasks/reference/nuget-authenticate-v1) task does not support service connections that use ApiKey authentication.

 #### [YAML](#tab/yaml/)